mdozmorov/MachineLearning_notes/README.md

 - [DeepRL](https://github.com/smc77/DeepRL ) - source code, links and other learning materials related to Artificial Intelligence, especially focused on Deep Reinforcement Learning

+- [THE NEURAL NETWORK ZOO](https://www.asimovinstitute.org/neural-network-zoo/) - infographics of different neural network architectures, explanation of each, references to the original papers

 ## DL Books

 - [Deep learning with R](https://www.manning.com/books/deep-learning-with-r) by François Chollet (the creator of Keras) with J. J. Allaire (the founder of RStudio and the author of the R interfaces to Keras and TensorFlow), [R notebooks](https://github.com/jjallaire/deep-learning-with-r-notebooks), [Python notebooks](https://github.com/fchollet/deep-learning-with-python-notebooks)